Sakimori/matteo-the-prestige/README.md

 - m;randomgame
   - Starts a 9-inning game between 2 entirely random teams.
 Embrace chaos!
 #### Tournament Commands:
-- m;starttournament --rounddelay #, --bestof #, --finalsbestof #
+- m;starttournament --rounddelay #, --bestof #, --finalsbestof #, --seeding
   - Starts a randomly seeded tournament with the provided teams, automatically adding byes as necessary.
 All series have a 5 minute break between games.
-The current default format is best of 5 until the finals which are best of 7 but this can be adjusted by adding the bestof and finalsbestof flags.
+The current default format is teams seeded randomly best of 5 until the finals which are best of 7 but this can be adjusted by adding the bestof and finalsbestof flags.
   - The --rounddelay is optional, if used, # must be between 1 and 120 and it'll set the delay between rounds to be # minutes.
 If not included it will default to 10.
+  - The --seeding flag changes the seeding of the tournament, currently there is only one option '--seeding stars' which seeds the teams based on average primary attribute stars instead of randomly.
+This is currently the only option but more may be added in the future.
-  - Use this command at the top of a list with entries separated by new lines:
+  Use this command at the top of a list with entries separated by new lines:
     - The name of the tournament.
 	- The name of each participating team on its own line.
 #### OBL Commands: